Skip to main content

 Experiment with Intent

 Your ceiling is your baseline.
 The upper bound of your research is set by your baseline.
 Push it as high as it can go, and only then try to beat it.
-Surpassing a strong baseline is groundbreaking.
-Surpassing a weak one might not mean much, no matter how large the margin.
+My rule of thumb: surpassing a strong baseline is what makes a result convincing, while surpassing a weak one can look impressive (a large margin) and still mean little, because the gain may say more about the baseline's flaws than about your method.
+This is why I spend disproportionate time strengthening the baseline before claiming any improvement over it.

 What Bad Research Looks Like